 Family, school, and community engagement is a shared responsibility of families, schools and communities for student learning and achievement; it is continuous from birth to young adulthood; and it occurs across multiple settings where children learn.
+This network was established from the Family-School-Engagement Working Group in 2009.

 What We Strive to Do: IEL’s focus is to build and enhance the capacity of educators and families and to operationalize equity and engagement as key levers for change, improving strategy alignment and cross-departmental collaboration within districts.
 With leadership as a key driver, IEL mobilizes constituents around these key elements of systemic family engagement, helping them: